input-output-hk/mithril/CONTRIBUTING.md

 It includes guidelines on Rust code style, but also on Git commit messages and some processes.
 To propose new standards or changes to the existing standards, file an issue.

+Also make sure to follow our Architectural Decision Records or [ADRs](https://mithril.network/doc/adr) that will give you insights on development guidelines and best practices for the project.

 ### Creating a pull request

 Thank you for contributing your changes by opening a pull requests!
 To get